adap/flower/doc/source/how-to-enable-ssl-connections.rst

-Enable SSL connections
+Enable TLS connections
 ======================

-This guide describes how to a SSL-enabled secure Flower server (``SuperLink``) can be started and how a Flower client (``SuperNode``) can establish a secure connections to it.
+This guide describes how to a TLS-enabled secure Flower server (``SuperLink``) can be started and how a Flower client (``SuperNode``) can establish a secure connections to it.